 - b.
 All the rowing members of a crew, and the cox, may be substituted until the official close of entries.
 Thereafter up to half of the rowing members of a crew and the cox may be substituted before the crew's first race in an event.
 Any substitute must fulfil the requirements of Rule 2-1-1 and the Personal Ranking Reference Book, and be approved as eligible by the Organising Committee.
-Each must produce a membership card and must be a member of the same club as the rower they are replacing or, in the case of a composite crew, of any of the clubs entered as the composite, except in the case of crews in Masters, Para-Rowing or Adaptive events when a substitute from another club shall also be valid.
+Each must be a member of the same club as the rower they are replacing or, in the case of a composite crew, of any of the clubs entered as the composite, except in the case of crews in Masters, Para-Rowing or Adaptive events where a substitute from another club shall also be valid, and must provide a membership card.
 Coxes are bound by the same rules of substitution as rowers with the exception that a substitute cox may belong to a different club. - c.
-Until such times as BROE is closed for substitutions, it remains the responsibility of the crew to ensure that all substitutions made in accordance with Rule 7-2-4b are entered into BROE. - All Masters crews must race at their age class as shown in the draw and substitutes shall not be permitted if they would result in making the crew ineligible for that age class.
-For example a D crew can put in substitutes to make it E but it must still race as D and a D crew in a C/D handicap e.
-Further substitutions will only be permitted on the basis of medical evidence produced by the crew or its club.
-In the absence of a medical certificate the decision of the Race Committee Chair will be final.
-A rower substituted on medical grounds may not reclaim their original place in the crew and may not race in any other crew at the competition.
+Until such times as BROE is closed for substitutions, it remains the responsibility of the crew to ensure that all substitutions made in accordance with Rule 7-2-4b are entered into BROE. - d.
+All Masters crews must race at their age class as shown in the draw and substitutes shall not be permitted if they would result in making the crew ineligible for that age class.